raf1843/759-argus-dockerfile/README.md

 - `--tag`: The tag.
 You must provide exactly one of: `--branch`, `--commit`, `--tag`.
 This parameter is optional.
 - `--action-path`: The (relative) path to the action.
 You cannot provide `--action-path` in repo mode.
 This parameter is optional.
 - `--workflow-path`: The (relative) path to the workflow.
 You cannot provide `--workflow-path` in action mode.
 This parameter is optional.

+### Modes

+'repo' can be used to analyze the full workflow for a given repository. 'action' can be used to analyze a specific published action, given its repository.
+Local actions and Docker Hub actions are not supported in 'repo' mode.

+Most relevant to this project, Docker actions are only fully supported using `--mode action` and `--url` leading to a Docker action repository ([like this](https://github.com/actions/hello-world-docker-action))

 ### Example: